-3.1 Methodological and Empirical Problem: Subcategorization Violations
+3.1 Methodological and Empirical Problem: Subcategorisation Violations

-The main methodological problem with this part of B&K's argumentation is that it is limited to - and draws far-reaching conclusions from - the very narrow range of data related to subcategorization violations, a phenomenon which "has nothing to do with coordination per se" (Bayer 1996: 585, fn.
+The main methodological problem with this part of B&K's argumentation is that it is limited to - and draws far-reaching conclusions from - the very narrow range of data related to subcategorisation violations, a phenomenon which "has nothing to do with coordination per se" (Bayer 1996: 585, fn.
 7).
-But, even focusing on unlike category coordination in nonpredicative argument positions, for which the EH strategy was designed, the vast majority of cases involve coordination of unlike category arguments which do satisfy selectional restrictions and which may occur in any order within coordinate structures (subject to general restrictions such as the weight of conjuncts).
+But, even focusing on unlike category coordination in non-predicative argument positions, for which the EH strategy was designed, the vast majority of cases involve coordination of unlike category arguments which do satisfy selectional restrictions and which may occur in any order within coordinate structures (subject to general restrictions such as the weight of conjuncts).

-One case in point are the arguments expressing manner, location, or duration, discussed in section 2.2.
-It is also easy to find examples of coordination of NP and CP arguments, which are similar to (35), but do not violate any subcategorization requirements, for example, arguments of CONVEY (see (37)), MEAN (see (38)), UNDERSTAND (see (39)), SUGGEST (see (40)), and SHOW (see (41)), among many other verbs; the five examples below come from the English Web 2015 corpus.
+One case in point are the arguments expressing manner, location, or duration, discussed in §2.2.
+It is also easy to find examples of coordination of NP and CP arguments, which are similar to (35), but do not violate any subcategorisation requirements, e.g., arguments of CONVEY (see (37)), MEAN (see (38)), UNDERSTAND (see (39)), SUGGEST (see (40)), and SHOW (see (41)), among many other verbs; the five examples below come from the English Web 2015 corpus.

-- (37) ... a stance which conveyed [both [NP power] and [CP that he was at ease]]. - (38) That meant [either [${NP}$ a pardon] or [${CP}$ that her appeal would be expedited]]. - (39) I understand [[${NP}$ those concerns] and [${CP}$ that they are sincerely held]]. - (40) ... suggesting [either [${NP}$ false modesty] or [${CP}$ that even they don't really understand what they've done]]... - (41) This boycott would show [not only [NP unity] but [CP that there is a price to pay for killing us]].
+- (37) ... a stance which conveyed [both [NP power] and [CP that he was at ease]]. - (38) That meant [either [NP a pardon] or [CP that her appeal would be expedited]]. - (39) I understand [$[{NP}$ those concerns] and $[{CP}$ that they are sincerely held]]. - (40) ... suggesting [either [${NP}$ false modesty] or [${CP}$ that even they don't really understand what they've done]]... - (41) This boycott would show [not only [${NP}$ unity] but [${CP}$ that there is a price to pay for killing us]].

-Since conjuncts in these examples are nonpredicative arguments, the SC strategy is not applicable here.
-What speaks against the CR analysis is not only the placement of both... and..., either... or..., and not only... but..., but also the possibility to form pseudoclefts, as in (42) (cf. (41)).17
+Since conjuncts in these examples are non-predicative arguments, the SC strategy is not applicable here.
+What speaks against the CR analysis is not only the placement of both... and..., either... or..., and not only... but..., but also the possibility to form pseudoclefts, for example (cf. (41)):17